hritikchokker/nodejs-comic-restful-service/README.md

 # nodejs-comic-restful-service
-a restful service to fetch any comic character or watch  any movie
+a restful service to fetch any comic character or watch  any movie and also have a chat feature